 Since the very beginning of this blog, I’ve publicly stated when asked that Dairy Queen has the worst fast food burger.
 It was such a bad experience that I would never give them another opportunity; now, Blizzards don’t count.

-On the morning we left out of state, Fred’s dad met up with us.
+On the morning we left out of state, and Fred’s dad met up with us.
 He told me how much he enjoys the burgers from Dairy Queen.

 So here we are, the moment of truth is upon me; what am I choosing?
 Online, I see this description just before it’s our turn to order: